zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

   - **current_temperature_template/temperature_state_template**: Template used to fetch the value from the MQTT payload
   - **temperature_command_topic/mode_command_topic**: If true this values are subscribed to this topics to send commands from Home Assistant to change this values

 Thermostats are the most complex components to create.
-In this device example, the setpoint topic changes based on the mode selected.
-ZWavejs2Mqtt handles the mode changes by updating the device discovery payload to match the correct setpoint based on the mode selected.
+In this device example, the setpoint topic changes based on the mode selected. zwave-js-ui handles the mode changes by updating the device discovery payload to match the correct setpoint based on the mode selected.

 ### Fans